kouki-miura2/vite-plugin-oidc/README.md

    const codeChallenge = base64urlEncode(sha256(codeVerifier))
    ```

-## Test Client
+## Examples

-The plugin includes a complete test client application in the `test-client/` directory that demonstrates:
+The plugin includes a complete example application in the `examples/basic/` directory that demonstrates:

 - Authorization Code Flow with PKCE
 - Token exchange and validation